pollen-robotics/reachy-2021-docs/content/dashboard/content/wifi/index.md

 If you try to change the wifi network and fail to enter the correct password, Reachy will switch to hotspot mode and you will have to try again to update the wifi network by connecting to *Reachy-AP*.

 ## Notes
-:bulb: If you installed the dashboard your self, you will need to forget previsouly known wireless networks on Reachy and only use the dashboard when handling wireless networks.
+:bulb: If you installed the dashboard yourself, you will need to forget previsouly known wireless networks on Reachy and only use the dashboard when handling wireless networks.